Feasts of YHVH, Holy Days vs. HolidaysKatie . Torah Talk . Torah/Bible

 Taking all these scriptures into account most, not all, Torah observant Believers, choose to not participate in the following holidays.

 New Years (according to the current calendar)

 Halloween (All saint’s day)

-Torah Observant Christians are seeking to obey YHVH God in all we think, say, and do.
+Torah Observant Believers are seeking to obey Yehovah God in all we think, say, and do.
 Therefore, with fear and trembling we walk out our faith, as Yeshua our Messiah taught us to do.

 “Therefore, my dear friends, as you have always obeyed–not only in my presence, but now much more in my absence–continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act in order to fulfill his good purpose.”